pendulum-project/nts-pool-draft/draft-nts-pool.md

 When included in the request or response, the client respectively server MAY, contrary to the requirements in {{RFC8915}}, send another request or response.
 Any TLS "close_notify" SHALL be sent only after the last reqeust or response respectively to use the connection.

+## Supported Next Protocol List
+Record Type Number: To be assigned by IANA (draft implementations: 0x4004) Critical bit: 1

+This record can be used by a pool to query downstream servers about which next protocols they support.

+Client MUST send with no body.
+Clients MAY use Keep Alive in combination with this record.
+A request with this record SHOULD NOT inclue a "Next Protocol Negotiation", "AEAD Algorithm Negotiation" or "Fixed Key Request" record.

+Server MUST ignore any client body sent, and MUST send in response a Supported Next Protocol List record with as data a list of 16 bit integers, giving the protocol ID's the server supports.

+When included, the server MUST NOT negotiate a next protocol, aead algorithm or keys for this request.

 ## Supported Algorithm List
 Record Type Number: To be assigned by IANA (draft implementations: 0x4001) Critical bit: 1

-This record can be used by a pool to query downstream server about which AEAD algorithms the downstream server supports.
+This record can be used by a pool to query downstream servers about which AEAD algorithms they support.

 Client MUST send with no body.
 Clients MAY use Keep Alive in combination with this record.
 A request with this record SHOULD NOT include a "Next Protocol Negotiation", "AEAD Algorithm Negotiation" or "Fixed Key Request" record.